psnjk/PCGG/README.md

-# Procedural Content Creation for Games Course Portfolio Repository
+# Procedural Content Creation for Games Portfolio Repository
 ## Portfolio element one
 ### Random dungeon generator
 Random greedy algorithm that build a map of a corridors with initial starting point